Campaign for Oxford: 1988–94 The first Campaign for Oxford

 In 1988, Oxford took the step of launching its first major fundraising campaign of the modern era.
 Known simply as The Campaign for Oxford, it was set the then target of raising £220m in five years, to include research grants and contracts.
 This required an investment not only in a major office in Oxford, but also in permanent offices in New York and Tokyo.
 These were enhanced by the donation of a further office in Toronto.

 Dr Henry Drucker, a former senior lecturer in politics at the University of Edinburgh and director of its development committee, was recruited to lead the new office.
 He drew on the McKinsey Report and work done at universities such as Princeton and Duke to devise a new model for university fundraising in the British context.
-He eschewed the 'cold' mail-shot techniques then dominant in British fundraising, emphasising the importance of building relationships with prospects and involving them fully in the projects they funded.
+He eschewed the 'cold' mail-shot techniques then dominant in British fundraising, emphasizing the importance of building relationships with prospects and involving them fully in the projects they funded.

 The Campaign was successful, it became clear it would surpass its original target; thus in 1993 it was extended for a year and set the target of £340m, which it achieved in October 1994.
 It had funded new research centres, buildings and 117 academic posts including 34 professorships.